Learning Outcomes

 - Affirm the lower court’s decision.

-- Reverse or vary the decision.
+- Reverse or amend the decision.

 Proceeding by way of case stated precludes a simultaneous de novo Crown Court appeal for the same matter.
+Choose the route that matches your client’s objective: factual re-evaluation (Crown Court) or correction of legal error (Divisional Court).

 Judicial Review